 Priority Application Deadline

-Drexel University offers a priority deadline for the Hybrid EdD in Educational Leadership and Management – Philadelphia, PA.
+Drexel University offers a priority deadline for the online EdD in Educational Leadership and Management.
 Applications submitted by the priority deadline will receive priority review by the committee, and accepted students will receive an earlier decision.
-The priority deadline for Fall 2023 is June 5, 2023.
+The priority deadline for Fall 2026 is May 1, 2026.

 Applications are still accepted up until the regular deadline for the term.
-The regular deadline for Fall 2023 term is July 31, 2023.
+The regular deadline for Fall 2026 is July 1, 2026.

 CPED Program of the year